LorenzoCiampiconi/play-with-mab/README.md

  - Thompson Sampling
  - Upper Confidence Bound 1 (tuned)
- - epsilon-greedy
+ - Epsilon-Greedy
- - random guess
+ - Random Policy

 Parameter updates of the algorithm will be shown at each time steps until convergence is reached.
 Currently there's a fixed time horizon of 100 steps.